STORIES

 – Hannah

-“Not being represented has an effect on you…it creeps up on you.”
+“Not being represented has an effect on you…It creeps up on you.”

 My perception of what it means to be a teacher has changed since before and after I came to college.
 When I got to college, being a teacher was the only thing I’d ever thought of, so that’s what I’m going to continue doing.
 And then you come to college and you realize, wow, I’ve been deprived of so much rich education in my life.
 This isn’t a profession, it’s a lifestyle.
 It’s something you dedicate your life to.